C# Web Scraping with Playwright & Proxies: A Guide

 • browser.NewPageAsync() opens a new tab.

-• Finally, it closes the browser and finishes.
+• Finally it closes the browser cleanly.

 Step 3: Capturing Screenshots